Headphones for Toddlers? Yes!

 When my kids were really little, they were happy enough to just watch the screen.
 But the time soon comes where they want to listen as well.
 And not everyone, including yourself, wants to listen to Dora.
 Or Paw Patrol.
 Or Mickey.
 (Actually, I don’t mind Mickey, but I’m not certain my fellow passengers want to listen to the “Hot Dawg” song for the trillionth time).
 So you need headphones for toddlers.

 We have two pairs of these adorable headphones from Califone: Panda ones and Tiger ones.
+They also come in Bear.
 They fit little heads and have a separate volume adjustment on the cord, so you can be certain the noise levels aren’t too loud for their ears.
 And they adjust to fit grown-up heads to watch a real movie if your kids fall asleep on the plane.
 (A girl can dream, can’t she?)

 You can order these adorable (and inexpensive!) headphones via Amazon: